polomarte/martian_components/README.md

 ## TODO
 - Create google maps component.
-- Create a rake to create this automatically
+- Create a rake to create this automatically.

 ## Installation

-To download, you need to have the following requirements on your machine
+To download, you need to have the following requirements on your machine.

 - [Git](https://git-scm.com/)
 - [Ruby on rails](http://rubyonrails.org/)